Viincenttt/MollieApi/README.md

 # MollieApi

 This project allows you to easily add the Mollie payment provider to your application.
 Mollie has excellent [documentation](https://www.mollie.com/nl/docs/overzicht) which I highly recommend you read before using this library.
+Please keep in mind that this is a 3rd party library and I am in no way associated with Mollie.

-Keep in mind that I am in no way associated with Mollie.
+All of the mollie API calls can be performed asynchronously.

 ## Getting started